cjromb/java-maze/README.md

 # maze

-<ol><li>1.
-HOW TO COMPILE & RUN</li>
+1. HOW TO COMPILE & RUN
-<p>The first part of this file describes how to:<p>
+The first part of this file describes how to:
-<ol><li>Compile this file into a java class structure</li>
-<li>How to run the main class, once it's compiled</li>
+  1.1.
+Compile this file into a java class structure 1.2.
+How to run the main class, once it's compiled 1.3.
-1.3.
 How to jar the structure for portability
   1.4.
 How to run the jar, once it's been created.

 2. PROGRAM & PROJECT INFORMATION
 The second part of this file has:
   2.1.
 An overview of the project requirements and program.
   2.2.
 Maze Search Algorithm choice information
   2.3.
 Structure of the program, including data storage choices.
   2.4.
 Information about hardcoded elements.

 3. ADDITIONAL DOCUMENTATION
 At the end of this document is information on how to access the JavaDocs for this project.

 ************************
 1. HOW TO COMPILE AND RUN
-1.1 Compile this file into a java class structure
-1.2.
-How to run the main class, once it's compiled 1.3.
-How to jar the structure for portability
+  1.1 Compile this file into a java class structure 1.2 How to run the main class, once it's compiled 1.3 How to jar the structure for portability
-1.4.
-How to run the jar, once it's been created.
+  1.4 How to run the jar, once it's been created.

 from using ThTo run the jar file, download and extract the zip.